HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Experiments

 \subsection{Ablation Study (RQ2)}

 To evaluate the effectiveness of each component of our framework \model, we perform an ablation study and present results \wrt~traffic prediction and crime prediction in Figure~\ref{fig:ablation_traffic} and Figure~\ref{fig:ablation_crime}.
-Particularly, we conduct an ablation study on ``RP GCN'' by replacing GCN with MLP, ``w/o Structure Mask'', ``w/o Node Mask'', and ``w/o Edge Type Mask'' by removing masking links or masking nodes.
+Particularly, we conduct an ablation study several variants including ``RP GCN'' by replacing GCN with MLP, ``w/o Structure Mask'', ``w/o Node Mask'', and ``w/o Edge Type Mask'' by removing masking links or masking nodes.

 \textbf{Analysis on Crime prediction}.
 The figure demonstrates the impact of different components on region representation for crime prediction. ``RP GCN'' replacing GCN with a 2-layer MLP, contributes the most to performance improvement compared to ``w/o Structure Mask'', ``w/o Edge Type Mask'', and ``w/o Node Mask'' GCN captures spatial-temporal graph structure semantics, unlike MLP. ``w/o Node Mask'' has a larger impact than ``w/o Structure Mask'' as masking nodes directly affects region representations.
 Masking different link types positively affects region representations, emphasizing the significance of masking links in the heterogeneous graph. ``w/o Edge Type Mask'' which doesn't mask edges, shows a notable performance decline, highlighting the effectiveness of edge type masking in our \model\ model.
 Overall, integrating GCN, node masking, and edge-type masking enhances the performance of our \model\ framework.